bluecube/robomower2/motor-control.markdown

 bit).

 ### Generating PWM for the speed controller
-The PWM signal for controlling the ESC is generated using the 16 bit Timer1, using the [servo mini library]({{ site.repository_master }}/src_avr/servo/).
+The PWM signal for controlling the ESC is generated using 16 bit Timer1, through the [servo mini library]({{ site.repository_master }}/src_avr/servo/).
-In the current version the PWM is running at 100 Hz (as opposed to 50 Hz standard for analog servos).
+In the current version PWM is running at 100 Hz (as opposed to 50 Hz standard for analog servos).

 ### PID